 There are measures to protect user privacy on a public Wi-Fi network.
 They include commonsense precautions like adding viruses and malware to the device.
 However, the best and safest precaution is to use a VPN.

 The VPN encrypts all the user’s internet connections and routes the connection through a secured tunnel.
 The hacker cannot see anything the user does during the connection session.

 4. Avoid ISP and website user tracking

 There are other players who track their users’ web activity.
-They monitor that use for mostly reputable, or at least non-sinister purposes.
+They monitor that use for most reputable or at least non-sinister purposes.
 That monitoring includes activity logging.

 An ISP or web host, for example, will collect user activity data for a variety of business intelligence purposes.
-Some collectors market or sell the user data for online marketers.
-Websites regularly track the user’s location, a history of other sites visits, along with downloads and the devices used on line.
+Some collectors market or sell user data for online marketers.
+Websites regularly track the user’s location, a history of other sites visits, along with downloads and the devices used online.